Home Warranty When Buying a House: Buyer & Seller Guide

 • 10 years: Major structural defects (foundation, load-bearing walls)

-Additionally, new appliances come with manufacturer warranties that cover defects for 1-2 years.
+Additionally, new appliances come with manufacturer warranties that cover defects for 1 to 2 years.
 This combination usually provides adequate protection during the early years of homeownership.
+For a full breakdown, see our guide on builder warranty vs home warranty.

 How Builder and Home Warranties Interact